 Recommendations: We concur with the above analysis of this relatively minor issue, and agree that the utility of generate_canonical would benefit from the proposed resolution.
-(For the record, the current ordering had its origin in a much earlier experimental version in which the bits parameter had a default value.)

 12 Summary and conclusion

 This paper has recommended resolutions to all known issues related to random number generation in the standard library.
 It is our firm hope that these recommendations receive the attention of the Library Working Group on a time scale commensurate with final adoption into C++0X.